-HTR collects Personally Identifiable Information (PII) and other delicate Sensitive Personal Information (SPI) to improve clinical outcomes and access to health care.
-The information is collected from Home Telehealth vendors where information is collected from the individual via the Home Telehealth program.
+EDIS collects Personally Identifiable Information (PII)/Personal Health Information (PHI) in VHA Emergency Departments when assessing the individual's care.
+The information collected is used to identify the individual for treatment for access to health care and track and manage the delivery of care, improving clinical outcomes.
+The information is collected from the source system VistA and is needed to identify the parties involved in an incident, identify potential issues and concerns, and offer any assistance to the affected individuals so that they may find the help they need to get through their crisis.
 If this information were breached or accidentally released to inappropriate parties or the public, it could result in personal and/or emotional harm to the individuals whose information is contained in the system.

-VA is careful to only collect the information necessary to assist in the care of patients and provide an updated status to clinical health care providers.
+VA is careful to only collect the information necessary to identify the parties involved and assist in the care of patients.
 By only collecting the minimum necessary information, VA is able to better protect the Veterans information.
+EDIS receives the information via a secured internal VA Intranet and no external exposure results from this connection.
 Once collected, information is transmitted using Federal Information Protection Standard (FIPS) compliant encryption and stored in secure servers behind VA firewalls.